DanTheMan827/ntag215-puck.js/README.md

 If a slot is not specified, it will return `0x01, Current Slot, Slot Count`

 #### 0x02 - Read \<Slot> \<StartPage> \<PageCount> \<Data...>
-This is used to read the raw tag data from the puck memory, one page is 4 bytes, and the most you can request at a time is 63 pages.
+This is used to read the raw tag data from the puck memory, one page is 4 bytes, an entire tag is 143 pages.

 Data returned is `0x02, Slot, Start Page, Page Count, Data...`